dsbl-dev/clsh-core/README.md

 ## Citation

-### Preferred citation

-If you use DSBL in academic work, cite *all versions* via the concept DOI:
+### How to cite

+When citing DSBL, please use the **concept DOI**
+(10.5281/zenodo.15742504).
+The concept DOI always resolves to the latest version of the work.

 ```bibtex
 @misc{petersson_dsbl_2025,